MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 1. Keep the default settings, which prevent users from logging in with external accounts on managed devices.

 To test:
-1. Log in to the Azure Virtual Desktop virtual machine created in the previous steps.
+1. Sign in to the Azure Virtual Desktop virtual machine created in the previous steps.
-1. Go to www.office.com and log in with an internal organization ID.
+1. Go to www.office.com and sign in with an internal organization ID.
 This test should pass successfully.
 1. Repeat the above step, but with an *external account*.
 This test should fail due to blocked access.

 ### Test source IP restoration